What is an EP? Know the difference between a Single, EP, and LP

 But in real life, I interchange the word LP and album synonymously.

-Back on the topic of the artist, I don’t typically recommend making an album unless you are a seasoned artist with a loyal fan base.
-But that’s just my personal preference, I usually just create singles that lead up to an EP for a future release.
-That also ties into the fact it takes more time, content, and resources to create an album with the intent to sell.
+I don’t typically recommend making an album unless you are a seasoned artist with a loyal fan base.
+But that’s just my personal preference.
+I usually just create singles that lead up to an EP for a future release.
+That also ties into the fact it takes more time and resources to create an album.

-In conclusion, you should know enough now to go out and recognize the difference between what the music industry calls a single, EP, and an LP!
+In conclusion, you should know enough now to recognize the difference between a single, EP, and an LP!

 If you would like, you can submit your single to our playlist here.